 The mortgage origination market has been negatively impacted by elevated interest rates and housing affordability pressure, which could cause new insurance written by Enact Holdings to decline materially, and could thereby pressure earnings and lead to an adverse effect on our results of operations and financial condition.
 The U.S. housing market experienced a dramatic decline in the volume of mortgage originations in 2022 and 2023 due largely to rising interest rates, resulting in lower new insurance written at Enact Holdings.
 While the decrease in new insurance written was generally offset by higher persistency on Enact Holdings' existing insured loans, the ultimate impact on Enact Holdings' premiums and future new insurance written is difficult to predict.
-We could experience a future adverse impact to our results of operations if the volume of new insurance written remains suppressed for shocks, rising interest rates can also increase the monthly mortgage payments for homeowners with insured loans that have ARMs that could have the effect of increasing default rates on ARM loans.
+We could experience a future adverse impact to our results of operations if the volume of new insurance written remains suppressed for a prolonged period of time.
+While the terms of recent vintages of adjustable-rate mortgages ("ARMs") have changed to limit the frequency and severity of shocks, rising interest rates can also increase the monthly mortgage payments for homeowners with insured loans that have ARMs that could have the effect of increasing default rates on ARM loans.
 Higher interest rates can lead to an increase in defaults, as borrowers who default will find it harder to qualify for a replacement loan.
 Rising interest rates can also have a negative impact on home prices, which increases our risk of loss.
 Home price appreciation slowed temporarily in 2022 as a result of rising interest rates but regained its upward trend in 2023 as the low supply of homes more than offset higher borrowing costs.
-Any significant decline in home values, either due to rising rates or otherwise, particularly faccompanied by increased unemployment in a recessionary environment, could increase delinquencies and foreclosures at Enact Holdings, which could have a material adverse effect on our business, results of operations and financial condition.
-See "-A deterioration in economic conditions, a severe recession or a decline in home prices, may adversely affect Enact Holdings' loss experience."
+Any significant decline in home values, either due to rising rates or otherwise, particularly if accompanied by increased unemployment in a recessionary environment, could increase delinquencies and foreclosures at Enact Holdings, which could have a material adverse effect on our business, results of operations and financial condition.
+See "-A deterioration in economic conditions, a severe recession or a decline in home prices, all of which could be driven by many potential factors, may adversely affect Enact Holdings' loss experience."